"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "I won't.
 I won't do anything until you tell me everything.
 Starting with what happened here and where Kyle is."

-The conviction in Jessi's voice when she'd stated that she'd be willing to kill them all took Amanda by surprise.
-She realized in that moment that Jessi was dangerous.
+The conviction in Jessi's voice when she'd stated that she'd be willing to kill took Amanda by surprise.
+She realized in that moment that Jessi was dangerous - more so than the jealous girl who'd beaten up Lori and stolen her necklace.

-"I still want to know everything," she whispered.
+"I still want to know everything," she whispered, fear gripping her heart.

 "Hang on.
 I'm going to try and reach him."

 She felt as if she was being hurled across time and space; she wasn't sure where she was going or how she was getting there.
 She'd only gotten into his head once without touching him, that day in Madacorp.
-Adrenaline pushed her along.
+Adrenaline pulsed through her veins, egging her on.

-She passed through darkness, and was suddenly in the Tragers' living room.
-All the Tragers were there, as were Andy, Decklin, Amanda, and herself.
-It was early afternoon, and the sun shone into the room merrily.
+She passed through a cloud of darkness, and was suddenly in the Tragers' living room.
+All the Tragers were there, as were Andy, Decklin, Amanda, and herself lounging casually around and clearly enjoying each other's company.
+It was early afternoon, and the sun cast a merry glow over the group.

 Nobody was moving.